BuckWoody/PresentationsAndBlogs/SQLtoPostgres/01_-_Introduction_and_Overview.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://raw.githubusercontent.com/microsoft/sqlworkshops/master/graphics/pencil2.png">1.2 – Tour of pgAdmin 4 and DBeaver</h2>

-**pgAdmin 4** is the standard PostgreSQL GUI, comparable to SSMS.
+**pgAdmin 4** is the standard Postgres GUI, comparable to SSMS.
 It is a web-application that runs locally in your browser (served by a bundled Python web server).
 Key differences from SSMS to know about:

 - The **Query Tool** is opened per-database by right-clicking a database and choosing "Query Tool."
 - **Execution plans** are shown via the Explain / Explain Analyze buttons in the toolbar — the output is a graphical tree and a table of nodes, similar to SSMS's graphical plan.
 - Server-level administration (roles, tablespaces, replication) lives under the server node.
 - The **Dashboard** tab shows real-time activity equivalent to SQL Server's Activity Monitor.

-**DBeaver Community** is recommended for side-by-side comparison work because you can have both a SQL Server and a PostgreSQL connection open simultaneously in separate editor tabs.
+**DBeaver Community** is recommended for side-by-side comparison work because you can have both a SQL Server and a Postgres connection open simultaneously in separate editor tabs.
 The SQL auto-complete is dialect-aware, and the ER diagram tool works across both platforms.
 It has some very fundamental differences in operation from SQL Server Management Studio, so it is worth wandering through for a bit to understand how it works.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://raw.githubusercontent.com/microsoft/sqlworkshops/master/graphics/point1.png"><b>Activity 1.2 – Explore pgAdmin 4 and Compare with SSMS</b></p>